Tools4everBV/HelloID-Conn-Prov-Source-Caci-Osiris/README.md

 # HelloID-Conn-Prov-Source-Caci-Osiris

+> [!CAUTION]
+> The customer must manually select the relevant data fields in Osiris.
+By default, all data is available, including BSN and other fields that we do not want to include in HelloID.
+Make sure to clearly communicate this to the customer, and always perform a preview of the data first to check if any unexpected fields are included.

 | :information_source: Information |
 |:---------------------------|
 | This repository contains the connector and configuration code only.
 The implementer is responsible to acquire the connection details such as username, password, certificate, etc. You might even need to sign a contract or agreement with the supplier before implementing this connector.
 Please contact the client's application manager to coordinate the connector requirements.       |